zendesk/linksf/README.md

 Generally, the build steps are:

 1. empty `build` and `tmp` directories
+  `build` is used to store built files, and `tmp` holds build artifacts (unconcatenated processed files)
 1. `jshint` JavaScript
 1. run tests
-1. feed scss files into sass compiler, producing one css file for app, one for admin
+1. compile scss files and produce app and admin css files
 1. browserify
 1. concatenate vendor and application JavaScript
 1. add MD5 hashes to filenames for cache busting